Vegin Vegan Vegun!

 1. Mix

-• Gradually add the remaining soy milk while whisking to combine fully.
+• Gradually add the remaining soy milk, whisking until fully combined.

 Gently cooking the custard over medium-low heat, stirring with a wooden spatula until it thickens and becomes translucent.